 More ResourcesHow's Life? at a Glance OECD Insights: Human Capital

 Education – New Zealand expand

 Following a decline in manual labour over previous decades, employers now favour a more educated labour force.
 High-school graduation rates therefore provide a good indication of whether a country is preparing its students to meet the minimum requirements of the job market.
-In New-Zealand, 73% of adults aged 25-64 have earned the equivalent of a high-school degree, close to the OECD average of 74%.
-This is truer of men than women, as 74% of men have successfully completed high-school compared with 72% of women.
-This 2 percentage point difference is in line with the average OECD difference.
-Among younger people – a better indicator of New-Zealand’s future – 79% of 25-34 year-olds have earned the equivalent of a high-school degree, also close to the OECD average of 82%.
+In New-Zealand, 74% of adults aged 25-64 have earned the equivalent of a high-school degree, close to the OECD average of 75%.
+This is truer of men than women, as 75% of men have successfully completed high-school compared with 73% of women.
+This 2 percentage point difference is larger than the OECD average gap of 1 percentage point.
+Among younger people – a better indicator of New-Zealand’s future – 80% of 25-34 year-olds have earned the equivalent of a high-school degree, slightly lower than the OECD average of 82%.

 The best-performing school systems manage to provide high-quality education to all students.
-In New-Zealand, the average difference in results, between the 20% with the highest socio-economic background and the 20% with the lowest socio-economic background, is 119 points, higher than the OECD average of 99 points.
-This suggests the school system in New-Zealand tends to provide higher quality education for the better off.
+In New-Zealand, the average difference in results, between the students with the highest socio-economic background and the students with the lowest socio-economic background, is 125 points, higher than the OECD average of 96 points and one of the largest gaps amongst OECD countries.
+This suggests the school system in New-Zealand does not provide equal access to high-quality education.

 More ResourcesHow's Life? at a Glance